LeagueOfPoro/CapsuleFarmerEvolved/README.md

 Are you tired of watching professional League of Legends games?
 Do you watch only for the drops?
 This is a revolution in the farming of League of Legends Esports capsules!

-**NO WEB BROWSER NEEDED!** The old [EsportsCapsuleFarmer](https://github.com/LeagueOfPoro/EsportsCapsuleFarmer) relied on a web browser to watch videos. *Capsule Farmer Evolved* simulates traffic to lolesports.com servers and tricks it into thinking the account is watching a stream.
+This is a successor to the old [EsportsCapsuleFarmer](https://github.com/LeagueOfPoro/EsportsCapsuleFarmer) which relied on a web browser to watch videos. *Capsule Farmer Evolved* simulates traffic to lolesports.com servers and tricks it into thinking the account is watching a stream.
 This approach drastically lowers the hardware requirements.

 [Learn more about the esports drops directly from Riot games.](https://lolesports.com/article/lol-esports-2022-season-rewards-and-drops-update!/blt4ae38b4643f45741)

 ### Features
-- Automatically logs user in
-- Watches every live match
+- Watch every live match
-- Lightweight
+- Show how many drops each account received during the program run
-- No web browser needed
+- Very lightweight - no external browser needed
+- Simple GUI
+- 2FA (experimental) - programs prompts for the code on startup

 ## Installation
 1. Download and run the latest CapsuleFarmerEvolved.zip from [Releases tab](https://github.com/LeagueOfPoro/CapsuleFarmerEvolved/releases)
 2. Extract the archive
 3. Edit the configuration file `config.yaml` with a text editor (e.g. Notepad) - see [Configuration](#configuration) for details
 4. Run `CapsuleFarmer.exe`
-5. If you do not use the autologin feature - log into your account

 ## Configuration
 Fill out your username and password in `config.yaml`.
 Name of the account groups is not important but I recommend entering something recognizable to better detect problems with the account.